rroblak/seed_dump/README.md

 `exclude`: Attributes to be excluded from the dump.
 Pass a comma-separated list to the Rake task (i.e. `name,age`) and an array on the console (i.e. `[:name, :age]`).
 Default: `[:id, :created_at, :updated_at]`.

+`includes`: A hash of key values you want to include as attribute of the dump (i.e. `{ password: 123, password_confirmation: 123 }`).
+Useful when you need to populate a virtual value like password of Devise.
+Default: `{}`.

 `file`: Write to the specified output file.
 The Rake task default is `db/seeds.rb`.
 The console returns the dump as a string by default.

 `import`: If `true`, output will be in the format needed by the [activerecord-import](https://github.com/zdennis/activerecord-import) gem, rather than the default format.
 Default: `false`.